 Paraphrasing a line from a popular song, Dublin is not Ireland.
 Yes, it’s stunning and adorable, but the Emerald Isle is much bigger and culturally diverse than its capital.
-On the bright side, you can explore most of the island in a few day trips from Dublin.
+On the bright side, you can explore most of the island in a few day trips and weekend getaways that start in Dublin.

 Ireland is made for adventures and road trips.
 Everything in this country screams for your attention.
-While you enjoy famous pubs and bustling streets of the capital, ancient ruins, stunning cliffs, picturesque hills and pastures allure you to explore Ireland’s countryside in a couple of day trips from Dublin.
+While you enjoy famous pubs and bustling streets of the capital, ancient ruins, stunning cliffs, picturesque hills and pastures allure you to explore Ireland’s countryside over the course of a few day trips or weekend getaways that start in Dublin.

-THE BEST DAY TRIPS FROM DUBLIN TO ADD TO YOUR IRELAND ITINERARY:
+THE 10 BEST DAY TRIPS AND WEEKEND GETAWAYS FROM DUBLIN TO ADD TO YOUR IRELAND ITINERARY

-You can get from Dublin to Galway by bus or train.
-Many guided tours combine a visit to Galway with other Irish attractions such as the Cliffs of Moher.
-But if you have enough time, be sure to take two separate day trips from Dublin and explore these places individually.
-Each of them needs more than one hour you will otherwise get on a full-day guided tour from Dublin.
+TIP: Yet if you have enough time, be sure to take two separate day trips from Dublin and explore these places individually.
+Each of them needs more than one hour you will otherwise get on a full-day guided tour from the capital of Ireland.

 2. The Cliffs of Moher and Doolin

-As with Galway, many tourist offices offer full-day trips from Dublin to the Cliffs of Moher with a quick stop for lunch in Doolin.
-Public transport isn’t the best option as there are no direct busses or trains.
+How to Visit: As with Galway, many tourist offices offer full-day trips from Dublin to the Cliffs of Moher with a quick stop for lunch in Doolin.
+Public transport isn’t the best option to get here as there are no direct busses or trains.
 Due to required transfers, such day trips from Dublin to the Cliffs of Moher can take up to 5 hours as opposed to 3 hours by car.

 3. Day Trips to the Burren